-Enzymes may point toward better therapies for prediabetesDecember 13th, 2012 in Diabetes /
+Enzymes may point toward better therapies for prediabetesDecember 13, 2012 in Medicine & Health / Diabetes

 Two enzymes that are elevated in prediabetes could hold clues to helping the 79 million Americans with the condition avoid serious vascular complications and maybe even identify those most at risk for full-blown diabetes, researchers say.